 Our topics include: Around the World, Seaside, Rivers, World War II, The Fire of London.

 We aim to develop physical competence and confidence through P.E. and Games.
-As part of the Tynedale School Sports Partnership we have PE specialists teaching each class for 60 mins a week.
+Our whole school do a 'Daily Mile' (yes, every day) to increase daily physical activity and improve personal wellbeing.
+We have a PE specialist teaching each class for a minimum of 60 mins a week as well as regular after school skills club.
 Weekly swimming lessons are held in the autumn and summer term at Hexham swimming pool.
 These lead to the award of recognised badges as proficiency increases.
 Additional coaching sessions may also take place throughout the year as curriculum and after school activities.

 We have excellent indoor and outdoor facilities including a multi-use games area, playing field and hall.
 We take part in inter school activities – cross country and football most recently as well as encouraging participation in club activities.